|About PM What is PM? · History · Ministries · Co-workers · Prophecies · Fr. Al Lauer|

 The Bible Line offers a 3-4 minute message related to the daily eucharistic readings.
 The line is operated in several cities and makes it possible for local residents to hear these teachings 24-hours a day by making a local phone call.
 It is also available online in MP3 and via podcast.
 Prayer requests are also taken on the line.

-We offer printed brochures and audio/video tapes and MP3s over a wide range of topics.
+We offer printed publications and audio/video recordings over a wide range of topics.
 All of the materials are heavily based on the Bible and Church documents.
 Printed materials include the Nihil ohstat and Imprimatur.

 Every month Pope Francis, Shepherd of Truth highlights and summarizes one of the recent writings of Pope Francis.
 The goal is allow the "average person" keep up with what the Pope is communicating to the Church and to the world.
 Pope Francis, Shepherd of Truth was designed for printing in parish bulletins and may be freely reproduced for that purpose.